Employment Outlook & Career Guidance for Transformational Counselors

 A “Transformational Coach” is one who helps others to transform their lives via a coaching style.
 This is not to be confused with a Transformational Counselor.
 Individuals who are motivational speakers or “life-coaches” are not necessarily degreed or licensed by the state.
 (Irrespective of a sporting reference, any individual may refer to themselves as a “coach.”)
 There are certification programs available for coaches that vary in their credibility and industry-related stature as well as instructional courses and requirements.
 Again, this form of employment is not to be confused with those persons with Master’s Degrees or higher who are practicing a type of counseling that involves transformation by utilizing a “coaching-style approach.”

-The United States Bureau of Labor has yet to integrate the title of “Transformational Counseling/Coaching;” therefore specific statistics are not available.
-Since transformation involves the changing of life patterns and activities it is reasonable yet tenuous to consider the field of practice under the category of Behavioral Counseling.
+The United States Bureau of Labor Statistics has yet to integrate the title of “Transformational Counseling/Coaching;” therefore specific statistics are not available.
+Since transformation involves the changing of life patterns and activities it is reasonable yet tenuous to consider the field of practice under the category of substance abuse, behavioral disorder, and mental health counseling.
 A quick look at the outlook for Behavioral Counseling provides merely an idea of opportunities in the industry; it is by no means intended to address the unique situation of the Transformational Counselor.

 The job outlook for Behavioral Counseling is one of the best in the nation.
-While the median growth for overall employment from 2012-2022 is 11%; the field of behavioral counseling is projected to increase by 31%.
-Translated to job numbers, in 2012 there were 89,600 behavioral counselors employed; the number estimated by 2022 is 117,700.
-That’s a total of 28,200 new jobs expected within the 10 year span.
+While the median growth for overall employment from 2021-2031 is 5%, the field of behavioral counseling is projected to increase by 22%.
+Translated to job numbers, in 2021 there were 351,000 of these types of counselors employed in the US; the number estimated by 2031 is 428,500.
+That’s a total of 77,500 new jobs expected within the 10 year span.

 Learn more about how to become a transformational counselor.

 Where is a Transformational Counselor Most Likely to Find Employment?